voyanttools/Voyant/src/main/webapp/resources/docs/en/guides/ui/corpuscreator/README.md

 ## Tables

 Voyant allows you to work flexibly with tabular data such as spreadsheets.
-At the moment the options described here only work with MS Excel files (.xsl or .xslx).
-Voyant can currently extract text from other tabular file formats such as OpenOffice, Pages, and comma-separated values (CSV), but in that case each file is considered as a separate document.
-The options below allow you to extract multiple documents from a single MS Excel file (or from several files).
+At the moment the options described here only work with MS Excel files (.xsl or .xslx) and comma and tab-separated values files (CSV and TSV).
+Voyant can currently extract text from other tabular file formats such as OpenOffice and Pages, but in that case each file is considered as a separate document.
+The options below allow you to extract multiple documents from a single file (or from several files).

 The options for tables are a bit complex, but there are a lot of possibilities when working with tabular data, so it's worth it, right?